-Ciao, I am Suzie, Welcome to our never-ending renovation and decoration of an over 200 years old house in the South of Italy!
-I started this blog on December 31, 2006 when still living in Beijing, China.
-The very first blog post is the story of finding the house.
+And welcome to our big project, an over 200 years old house in the South of Italy!
+I started to blog on December 31, 2006 while living in China.
+The very first post is the story of finding the house.

-I could get "free" advice, and find inspiration online whenever I needed.
+While writing this blog, I realised the advantages of blogging: You can get lots of inspiration and advice online!
 It's fun and interesting because among my readers are some very talented interior designers and architects.
 Most of them have their own blogs!
 Over time I used this blog for some decision making processes.
-Since we were doing a "long distance renovation" between China and Italy, and later between Germany and Italy and Thailand and Italy, the Internet made it possible to co-ordinate the renovation work - by mail, skype and this blog!
+The Internet was the magic tool to coordinate our "long distance renovation" between China and Italy, and later between Germany and Thailand and Italy, via email, skype and this blog!

 In summer 2011, finally(!), the house was ready to move in.
 We call Pizzo now our European home base.
 We spent spring and summer in our beautiful home, and are happy to welcome family and friends.

-In this blog I call our house "palazzo" although it's NOT a palace.
+Although we call our house "palazzo" it's NOT a palace.
 Italians do call residential buildings in the city that usually have no garden "a palazzo".
-If the house would be in the country side with a large garden, it would be called "a villa".
+If the house would be in the country side with a garden, it would be called "a villa".